 Leave-in conditioners contain moisturizing and strengthening properties.
-According to trichologist Dr. Kari Williams, they are meant to periodically replace your daily conditioner or deep conditioner.
+According to trichologist Dr. Kari Williams, they are meant to replace your daily or deep conditioner periodically.
 If you are in a hurry and do not have time to allow the ingredients in your daily conditioners and deep conditioners to absorb, then use a leave-in conditioner.
 Note that all leave-in conditioners are not formulated with hydrolyzed proteins, so the bottle may say leave-in conditioner even though it functions more like a moisturizer.
 Always check the ingredients list.

 Read more: Moisturizers vs. Leave-in Conditioners

-You do not have to use all of these products but you should use one.
-I gravitate more toward leave-in conditioners, because they tend to be lightweight, provide great slip, and add moisture and strengthening benefits to my coils.
-Since my hair is fine, I usually forgo sealing, as my moisturizers and leave-in conditioners tend to be formulated lots of oils and butters.
+You do not have to use all these products, but you should use at least one.
+I gravitate toward leave-in conditioners because they are lightweight, provide great slip, and add moisture and strengthening benefits to my coils.
+Since my hair is fine, I usually forgo sealing, as my moisturizers and leave-in conditioners tend to be formulated with lots of oils and butters.

 What do you end your wash day with?
 Share with us in the comments!